IQSS/datafest/02_GitKraken.md

 Click on Init, and then GitHub.com, so that we can create a repository that we will keep locally, as well at a remote location as a backup or perhaps for sharing:

+**need new photo**
 <img src="img/init.png" width="700" align="center">

 Fill in the fields as appropriate:
 * your account
 * the name of the repository.
 Keep this to letters, numbers, and underscores.
+For this class, let's call it 'gitkraken_workshop'
 * a good description
 * set the access for the remote location, whether this should be viewable by anyone, or kept private to yourself and people that you specifically add as collaborators
 * leave the Clone after init option checked
 * For the New repository path, select the location on your local computer or shared drive / mounted volume where the repo folder should be placed.
 Please include the name of the folder to house the repo and its files, or create the new folder inside this Browse window.
+For this class, let's place the repo on your Desktop.
 * Finally, click on the Create Repository and Clone button.

+**Note: sometimes people fail at this step and they are confused as to how to proceed.
+FINISH THESE HELPFUL INSTRUCTIONS!**

 Voila!
 You now have your first Git repo!

+**need new photo**
 <img src="img/init.png" width="700" align="center">

 Once we have added our folder we will be able to see it in a list of repositories on the left column.

+**need new photo**
 <img src="img/first_repo.png" width="700" align="center">

 We'll point out a few features here: